Cebu

 Beyond Cebu City: Island Destinations Worth Exploring

-Cebu Island stretches far beyond the city, and several spots are calling me back:
+Cebu Island stretches far beyond the city, and several spots are calling us back:

 Moalboal — Famous for its sardine run snorkeling and incredible reef diving, located on the southwestern coast.
+Millions of sardines in a swirling ball just 10 meters from shore — free from the beach, or rent a boat for ₱500 ($9).
 A must for any underwater enthusiast.
 For more of the best snorkeling spots across the Philippines, see our complete snorkeling guide.

 The Bottom Line